Skip to main content

 );

-The book is queried from the dapp table state, and then a new row is created for the book_review with a relationship to the book.
+The book is queried from the dapp table state, and a new row is created for the book_review with a relationship to the book.

 • If the transaction is confirmed, it is added to a block on the blockchain, and the dapp table state is updated accordingly.

-Add unit tests
+Adding unit tests

 Open the src/test/book_review_test.rell file and update the imports to include book_review and create_book_review: